El Segundo Barrio: Health care

 In 1921, the Methodist Church in El Paso built the Freeman Clinic.
 The clinic had ties to the Rose Gregory Houchen Settlement House.
 Freemen Clinic was geared towards well-baby exams, and prenatal care.
 The emphasis on infant health was due to the "alarmingly high" rate of infant mortality during the time.
 Later, the Freeman Clinic was demolished in 1937 in order to open a twenty-two bed hospital, the Newark Methodist Maternity Hospital.

 Centro De Salud Familiar La Fe provides healthcare through clinics in the area.

 Parks and recreation

 For many years, the only playground in Segundo Barrio was part of the Rose Gregory Houchen Settlement House program.

 Culture

 Art

-El Segundo Barrio has many Chicana/o murals within the neighborhood.
+El Segundo Barrio has many Chicana/o murals within the neighborhood by prominent local artists like Jesus "Cimi" Alvarado, Lxs Dos, and Martin "Blaster" Zubia.
 Most of the murals were created through "informal arrangements" and the murals were called an "outdoor museum of the border proletariat" by The New York Times.